Teamexe/confession-site/README.md

 HTML, CSS, PHP, JS, SQL

 ##Contributing:
-1.Fork this repo
+1.Fork this repo<br />
-2.Clone this repo
+2.Clone this repo<br />
-3.change the localhost username, password, database name in almost all .php files according to your database.
+3.change the localhost username, password, database name in almost all .php files according to your database.<br />
-4.Run it using php -S localhost:8080.
+4.Run it using php -S localhost:8080.<br />
-5.View the website by typing localhost:8080/confession-site on your web browser.
+5.View the website by typing localhost:8080/confession-site on your web browser. <br />
-6.Checkout new branch: git checkout -b my_changes.
+6.Checkout new branch: git checkout -b my_changes.<br />
-7.Add new files via git add . if required.
+7.Add new files via git add . if required.<br />
-8.Commit the changes: git commit -m "your message describing what you did".
+8.Commit the changes: git commit -m "your message describing what you did".<br />
-9.Push to your remote: git push.
+9.Push to your remote: git push.<br />
-10.Generate a pull request.
+10.Generate a pull request.<br />